-what is asphalt shingles
+What is asphalt shingles

 Roofing

-The answer to 'what is asphalt shingles' is that asphalt shingles are a popular roofing material used on many homes.
-They are made of a fiberglass or organic base mat that is coated with asphalt and then covered with mineral granules.
-Asphalt shingles are durable, weather-resistant, and come in a wide variety of colors and styles to complement the appearance of a home.
+The answer to 'what is asphalt shingles' is that asphalt shingles are the most common type of roofing material used on homes in North America.
+Asphalt shingles are made up of a fiberglass or organic mat base that is coated with asphalt and then covered with mineral granules.
+These granules protect the asphalt from UV damage and provide the shingles with their color.

 Step-by-Step Guide